developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

 However, there is one recipe that can help you understand and define those namespaces and it is this:

-Whenever there is a relationship between a subject or a subject group and an object, there is a namespace.
+Whenever there is a relationship between a subject/group and an object, there is a namespace.

 For example, in the diagram above, we have two namespaces: `roles` and